jsenko/apicurio-testing/migration-testing/scenario-2/README.md

 ## Components

 ### Infrastructure
+- **Apache Kafka**: Apache Kafka 3.9.1
 - **apicurio-registry-v2**: Apicurio Registry 2.6.13.Final
-- **Apache Kafka**: Apache Kafka 3.9.1
 - **apicurio-registry-v3**: Apicurio Registry 3.1.0
 - **nginx**: Nginx reverse proxy (load balancer)

-Note: we will use the same Kafka cluster for both the Apicurio Registry storage topic(s) and ALSO the topics needed for our producer/consumer applications.
+Note: we use the same Kafka cluster for both the Apicurio Registry storage topic(s) and ALSO the topics needed for our producer/consumer applications.

 ### Client Applications
-- **producer-v2**: A simple Kafka application that uses the Apicurio Registry v2 Avro serializer when producing messages
+- **[kafka-producer-v2](clients/kafka-producer-v2)**: A simple Kafka application that uses the Apicurio Registry v2 Avro serializer when producing messages
-- **consumer-v2**: A simple Kafka application that uses the Apicurio Registry v2 Avro deserializer to consume messages produced by "producer-v2"
+- **[kafka-consumer-v2](clients/kafka-consumer-v2)**: A simple Kafka application that uses the Apicurio Registry v2 Avro deserializer to consume messages produced by "producer-v2"
-- **producer-v3**: A simple Kafka application that uses the Apicurio Registry v3 Avro serializer when producing messages
+- **[kafka-producer-v3](clients/kafka-producer-v3)**: A simple Kafka application that uses the Apicurio Registry v3 Avro serializer when producing messages
-- **consumer-v3**: A simple Kafka application that uses the Apicurio Registry v3 Avro deserializer to consume messages produced by "producer-v2" and "producer-v3"
+- **[kafka-consumer-v3](clients/kafka-consumer-v3)**: A simple Kafka application that uses the Apicurio Registry v3 Avro deserializer to consume messages produced by "producer-v2" and "producer-v3"

-## References
-- Example of an Apicurio Registry v2 Kafka application (implements both a producer and consumer): /home/ewittman/git/apicurio/apicurio-testing/.work/apicurio-registry-2.6/examples/avro-bean
-- Example of an Apicurio Registry v3 Kafka application (implements both a producer and consumer): /home/ewittman/git/apicurio/apicurio-testing/.work/apicurio-registry-3.1/examples/avro-bean
-- Documentation on configuring Kafka Applications when using Apicurio Registry v2 SerDe: /home/ewittman/git/apicurio/apicurio-testing/.work/apicurio-registry-2.6/docs/modules/ROOT/partials/getting-started (search for files with "-serdes-" in the file name)
-- Documentation on configuring Kafka Applications when using Apicurio Registry v3 SerDe: /home/ewittman/git/apicurio/apicurio-testing/.work/apicurio-registry-3.1/docs/modules/ROOT/pages/getting-started/assembly-configuring-kafka-client-serdes.adoc